joeappleton18/advanced-database-systems-2021/sessions/week_3/README.md

   - List the results in descending order, so you can see the most expensive bottle of wine first.

 - How many wine records exist that originated from France or Italy, where the price is greater than 60?
-Can you use a `$or` and a `$and` together to achieve this.

 **Did you fly through these tasks!
 Here are some more advanced, optional, questions**